ankane/lockbox/README.md

 # Lockbox

-:lock: File encryption for Ruby and Rails
+:lock: Modern encryption for Rails

-- Supports Active Storage and CarrierWave
-- Uses AES-GCM by default for [authenticated encryption](https://tonyarcieri.com/all-the-crypto-code-youve-ever-written-is-probably-broken)
+- Uses state-of-the-art algorithms
+- Works with database fields, files, and strings
+- Stores encrypted data in a single field
+- Requires you to only manage a single encryption key
-- Makes key rotation easy
+- Makes migrating existing data and key rotation easy

-Check out [this post](https://ankane.org/sensitive-data-rails) for more info on securing sensitive data with Rails
+Check out [this post](https://ankane.org/modern-encryption-rails) for more info on its design, and [this post](https://ankane.org/sensitive-data-rails) for more info on securing sensitive data with Rails

 [![Build Status](https://travis-ci.org/ankane/lockbox.svg?branch=master)](https://travis-ci.org/ankane/lockbox)